 20 Week Ban

 Congress is now considering a bill that would ban abortion after 20 weeks — in every state.
 Once again, politicians are inserting themselves in the most private and personal medical decisions best left up to a woman, her faith, her family, and her doctor.
-Nearly 99 percent of abortions occur before 21 weeks, but when they do happen, it’s often in heartbreaking and tragic circumstances.
+Nearly 99 percent of abortions occur before 21 weeks, but when they do happen, it’s often in very complex circumstances.

 The majority of voters — Democrats (78%), Republicans (62%), and Independents (71%) — say this is the wrong issue for Congress and their state legislators to be spending time on.

 Here is what you need to know about the real-life consequences of 20-week bans:

 - Marginalizes Women with Limited Exceptions for Rape, Incest, and Health of the Woman: